Skip to main content

 Token Expiration

-- Refresh Strategy: Re-authenticate when you receive a
+• Refresh Strategy: Re-authenticate when you receive a 401 response

 Access tokens expire after 1 hour.
 There is currently no refresh token mechanism — you must re-authenticate with your email and password.